confluentinc/schema-registry/docs/config.rst

   * Importance: high

 ``zookeeper.set.acl``
-  Whether or not to set an ACL in ZooKeeper when znodes are written and ZooKeeper SASL authentication is configured.
+  Whether or not to set an ACL in ZooKeeper when znodes are created and ZooKeeper SASL authentication is configured.
 IMPORTANT: if set to `true`, the ZooKeeper SASL principal must be the same as the Kafka brokers.

   * Type: boolean
   * Default: false